 Push the front or rear end of the switch up or down to adjust the angle and height of the seat cushion.

-Lumbar support (If so equipped)
+Lumbar support (if so equipped for driver's seat)

 The lumbar support feature provides lower back support to the driver.
 Move the lever up or down to adjust the seat lumbar area.